ChrstphrHll/npc_gen/students/Delsenora Strohm.md

 year: 7
 guild: Fiesn
 partyID: 15
+tags:
+- Dragonborn
+- Druid
+- Protection
+- 7th
+- Fiesn
 ---
 # Delsenora Strohm
 ---
 ### Description
 - 7th year Dragonborn Druid in Fiesn
-- short spines, Emerald Green eyes, and copper skin
+- short spines, Sea Green eyes, and copper skin
 - Is Unambitious and Surprising, and has Austerity as their ideal

 ### Organizations